dextr-cloud/dextr-docs/docs/_pages/home.md

 On this card a list of all your activity through the day will be shown as records.
 You'll see Inbound, Outbound and even your Missed calls.
 Everytime you make a call or receive one, the list will update.

 You can also click any of the records, and choose the option to call the specified number which will trigger a modal window, allowing you to engage in a call.
-Below you'll see some retailers name instead of phone numbers because they were added as contacts in the [Directory](/docs/directory/) TAB.
+Below you'll see some retailer names instead of phone numbers because they were added as contacts in the [Directory](/docs/directory/) TAB.

 <figure>
    <img src="{{ '/assets/images/recent-activity.gif' }}" alt="Recent Activity">
+   <span>Gif 1.
+Clicking Recent Activity to Engage in Call</span>
 </figure>
 ----